zhongfu/tp/docs/UserGuide.md

 #### `add`: Add a job

-Adds a new job with the given attributes. `DURATION` refers to the duration required for job, in hours.
+Adds a new job with the given attributes. `DURATION` refers to the duration required for the job, in hours.

 Format: `add n/NAME d/DURATION`